 Let me introduce you to the Fingerschinder project, which you can think of as big team with a lot of contributors.

-Back in 2011 while I was studying at the "University for Applied Arts Vienna" I was working on a portable training device for climbers.
+Back in 2011 while I was studying at the "University for Applied Arts Vienna" I was working on a portable training device for climbers, the first one of its kind.
 One of my teachers, James Skone, always encouraged me to bring my passion for climbing into the design process.
 At the same time I became a climbing instructor and got in touch with training theory.
 This time analyzing the user and his needs, which is one of the first stages in the design process, was easy - it was me.
 On my mind it was clear.
 I was looking for a versatile, mobile training device with an appealing minimalistic look.

 The concept evolved during 2 years of testing more than 12 different prototypes with professional climbers, physiotherapists and other designers.
 More and more people encouraged me to make the project public, because they shared the same need.